 Two old men (redrawn versions)

 I started with the general outline (left) and then gradually refined the drawing.
 As long as you draw lightly and patiently, you can make improvements along the way.
-For example, after the first outline, I had to make the nose a bit sharper.
+For example, after the general outline, I had to make the nose a bit sharper.